ItzArtZX/Linexin/README.md

   <img src="https://i.ibb.co/5wHkTYZ/gnome.png" alt="default" with="500" height="500"/><br>
   Pure GNOME look and feel<br><br>
 </p>

-<h2>How do download?</h2>
-Due to size being bigger than GitHub allows for release, the download is present on the Linexin's webpage only.<br>
-<a href="https://petexy.github.io/Linexin">Download Linexin</a>

-<h2>I can't install it on my [...]
-Virtual Machine</h2>
-Linexin supports only UEFI boot.
-If your Virtual Machine tries to install it with legacy boot, it will fail as it will try to install systemd-bootloader.

 <h2>Is it noob-friendly?</h2>
 Hell no brother, it's still non-immutable Arch.
 It's lazy-friendly.